EXPERIENCE THE WORLD OF REPERTORY OPERA

 Content Marketing 1 position.
 May 20-August 25.
 Within the Communications Department, produce two to five pieces of creative marketing copy per week.
 Brainstorm and draft social media content within the company voice; draft e-commerce copy and assist in the gift shop.
 Must have excellent writing and proofreading skills with attention to detail, as well as strong research skills.
 Experience with Adobe Creative Suite, Google Suite and POS systems helpful but not required.
 Driver’s license with clean driving record required.
 Must be able to lift 25 lbs.

 House Management 1 position.
 Late May-late August.
 Assist House Manager with management of theater and secondary venues to ensure audience comfort and safety; solicit, schedule and train volunteer ushers.
-Must have excellent communication and interpersonal skills.
-Prior front of house experience a plus.
+Must have excellent written and interpersonal skills.
+Experience with Google Suite, excel and front of theater experience or knowledge a plus.

-Company Management: 5 positions.
+Company Management 5 positions.
 Early May-Late August.
-Assist department responsible for the housing, transportation, and other practical concerns of singers, directors, designers and general personnel, including on-campus transportation of patrons.
+Assist department responsible for the housing, transportation, and other practical concerns of singers, directors, designers and general personnel, including on-campus transportation of audience members.
 Must be able to deal positively and tactfully with a variety of logistical arrangements.
 Must be computer literate, team-oriented, flexible and energetic.
 Driver’s license with clean driving record required.

 Public Relations 1 position.
 May 20-August 25.
-Working within the Communications Department, assist with preparation and distribution of press materials and both internal and external communications; work with members of the media and the general public.
+Working within the Communications Department, assist with preparation and distribution of press materials; work with members of the media and the general public.
 Help staff the audience services/press desk at all performances.
 Must have excellent writing and proofreading skills with attention to detail, congenial public manner and basic computer skills in Microsoft Office programs.
 Driver’s license with clean driving record required.
 Experience with Google Suite helpful.